Skip to content

 Overall Architecture

-VLADR adopts a two-stage training pipeline.
-Stage 1 (MTAD) performs multi-grain text attribute disentanglement on the CLIP text encoder side, learning prompt representations for global and local attributes.
-Stage 2 (ICAR) freezes the Stage 1 prompt weights and fine-tunes the CLIP image encoder using pre-extracted textual descriptions, achieving knowledge transfer through cross-modal attribute alignment and cross-domain attribute alignment.
-The backbone architecture builds on the CLIP-ReID and DASK frameworks.
+VLADR adopts a two-stage training workflow: Stage 1 (MTAD)—Multi-granular textual attribute disentanglement is performed at the CLIP text encoder side to learn prompt representations for global and local attributes; Stage 2 (ICAR)—The weights of the prompts from Stage 1 are frozen, and the CLIP image encoder is fine-tuned using pre-extracted textual descriptions.
+Knowledge transfer is achieved through cross-modal attribute alignment and cross-domain attribute alignment.
+The base architecture is built upon the CLIP-ReID and DASK frameworks.

 Key Designs